ddnexus/pagy/.github/ISSUE_TEMPLATE/Code.md

 - [ ] I am providing at least one of the following working and self-contained code support that can reproduce this issue:
    <!-- Check all that apply [x] -->
    - [ ] plain ruby file that can run as `ruby my-problem.rb`
+   - [ ] link of my own branch forked from pagy, which contains an added test file
    - [ ] edited copy of the single file [pagy_standalone_app.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_standalone_app.ru)
    - [ ] link of my own branch forked from one branch of the [pagy-rails app](https://github.com/benkoshy/pagy-rails)
    - [ ] link of a standalone `docker image` downloadable from a docker repository (e.g. dockerhub.com)